maemo5/Scripts-Mods/Towing & Scripts For Vehicles/Exile_Scavenge/README.md

 Exile Extended Items: https://steamcommunity.com/sharedfiles/filedetails/?id=897168981 New Exile Items.

-Uncomment the classes on the end of the CfgExileScavenge.hpp files to get some actions that use these mod items if you use these Mods!
+Uncomment the classes on the end of the CfgExileScavenge.hpp files to get some actions that use these mod items if you use these Mods